 Posted in Double Genocide, Media Watch, News & Views, Opinion, Politics of Memory, Prague "Platform", United States

-Tagged Bill O'Reilly, Bill O'Reilly and Jewish issues, Double Genocide, Fox News and Jewish issues, Hitler and Stalin, Marion Smith, O'Reilly Factor and Holocaust issues, Prague Declaration, Prague Platform for European Memory and Conscience, The O'Reilly Factor, Victims of Communism Memorial Foundation
+Tagged Bill O'Reilly, Bill O'Reilly and Israel, Bill O'Reilly and Jewish issues, Bill O'Reilly and Jews, Double Genocide, Fox News and Jewish issues, Hitler and Stalin, Marion Smith, O'Reilly Factor and Holocaust issues, Prague Declaration, Prague Platform for European Memory and Conscience, The O'Reilly Factor, Victims of Communism Memorial Foundation

 O P I N I O N